karolprofic/MeetAI/Documentation/API.md

                               //                  'Unable to find model or voice name'
                               //                  'Unable to generate speech'
                               //                  'Speech generated successfully'
-    "filename": string        // Optional parameter with the name of the generated file "len": float              // Optional parameter with the length of the generated file in seconds }
+    "filename": string,       // Optional parameter with the name of the generated file "len": float              // Optional parameter with the length of the generated file in seconds }
 ```